drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 14. Kim, Kyung Won, et al. "Humidifier disinfectant–associated children’s interstitial lung disease."
 American journal of respiratory and critical care medicine 189.1 (2014): 48-56.
 15. Hong, Sang-Bum, et al. "A cluster of lung injury associated with home humidifier use: clinical, radiological and pathological description of a new syndrome."
 Thorax (2014): thoraxjnl-2013.
 16. http://ccnmtl.columbia.edu/projects/mmt/frontiers/web/chapter_2/8918.html
 17. West, J. B., and O. Mathieu-Costello.
 "Structure, strength, failure, and remodeling of the pulmonary blood-gas barrier."
-Annual review of physiology 61.1 (1999): 543-572.
+Annual review of physiology 61.1 (1999): 543-572.i

+##

+18. West, John B. "Thoughts on the pulmonary blood-gas barrier."
+American Journal of Physiology-Lung Cellular and Molecular Physiology 285.3 (2003): L501-L513.